taybenlor/runno/packages/wasi-motor/README.md

 If this is the first time running tests, please run the prepare script first.
 This will build the test programs and download existing test suites.

+_You'll need to have cargo installed to run the tests_

 ```sh
 $ npm run test:prepare
 ```